Which Robo-Advisor is Best for You?

 What is Wealthfront?

-Founded in 2008, Wealthfront is an independent robo-advisor with approximately $21 billion in assets under management (AUM).
-This puts them just below Betterment, another independent robo-advisor, in terms of robos with the most AUM in 2020.
+Founded in 2008, Wealthfront is an independent robo-advisor with approximately $28 billion in assets under management (AUM).
+This puts them just below Betterment, another independent large robo-advisor, in terms of robos with the most AUM.

 Wealthfront is an all-digital robo-advisor, which means it does not offer access to human financial planners although Wealthfront has an outstanding digital financial planner, PATH.
 Wealthfront specializes in digital financial tools as well; clients can access loans or high-yield savings accounts along with IRAs, trusts, and 529 accounts.